 Alabama Action is a student-created service-learning opportunity for approximately 150 Honors College freshmen that responds to the needs of the community by providing hands-on projects and issue-relevant education.
 Service projects, such as mural painting, landscaping, building and other projects, take place at local underserved schools.
 Guest lecturers meet with students on campus to discuss issues such as systemic poverty, the meaning of civic engagement, and policy related issues.
 Through this experience, students make connections with other incoming students, student leaders, and Honors College faculty and staff.

-Outdoor Action is an exciting for 80 incoming freshmen, in which they enjoy outdoor activities such as canoeing and river seining and then work together on a service project with local environmental groups to improve outdoor infrastructure.
+Outdoor Action is an exciting service-learning program for 80 incoming freshmen, in which they enjoy outdoor activities such as canoeing and river seining.
+They also work together on a service project with local environmental groups to improve outdoor infrastructure.

 Honors Action will take place August 13-18, 2017.
-To be eligible for any program, one must be an incoming freshman who has been admitted to the Honors College and pay the approximately $200 deposit.
-More information, and the application, will be available in the spring.
+To be eligible for any program, one must be an incoming freshman who has been admitted to the Honors College and pay the $225 fee.